Shivam2681/Shivam2681/README.md

 **[Check it Out](https://github.com/Shivam2681/PriceWiser)**
 *"Because nobody should overpay for anything."*

 Smart price tracking for Amazon products using Next.js and intelligent web scraping.
-I created this to help people make informed purchasing decisions—it's like having a personal shopping assistant that never sleeps.
+I created this to help people make informed purchasing decisions it's like having a personal shopping assistant that never sleeps.

 **The insight:** Price fluctuations shouldn't be a mystery.
 **The implementation:** Automated monitoring with clean, actionable notifications.